derman232/bitter-comp2041/README.md

    - Magic location stuff
    - Proper security (hasing passwords, cookies)
    - Using sqlite to manage data
-   - depends on links to hosted data (these will likely die by the end of 2015)
+   - importer relies on on links to hosted data (these will likely die by the end of 2015)

--- Derek Peczek
+-- Derek P.